uptane/uptane-standard/SECURITY.md

 # Security Policy

-Think you've found an errata in the Uptane Standard?
-Please review the following details for responsible disclosure.
+The Uptane community is committed to maintaining a reliable and consistent Standard.
+If you believe you have identified an errata in the Uptane Standard, please follow these guidelines for responsible disclosure.

 ## Supported Versions

 We release updates to the Uptane specification to address errata.
-Which versions are eligible to receive updates are listed below:
+The versions eligible to receive updates are listed below:

 | Version | Supported          |
 | ------- | ------------------ |